 Buying a home is an exciting time in many people’s lives.
 It’s the point in your life when you stop paying rent and start building equity with a mortgage.
 While there are many practical benefits to owning a home, something many people don’t discuss is the tax breaks.

 For many first-time home buyers, one of the most pleasant surprises come tax season is the knowledge that your mortgage interest is tax-deductible.
 At the start of January, you should have received a notice from your lender letting you know how much mortgage interest you paid throughout the year.
-Homeowners are allowed deduct the tax from up to $1 million of debt used to purchase, or even, improve your home.
+Homeowners are allowed to deduct the tax from up to $1 million of debt used to purchase, or even, improve your home.

 PENALTY-FREE IRA WITHDRAWALS

 Breaking into your IRA early often comes with a 10 percent penalty fee.
 However, for first-time homebuyers, or buyers who have not owned property in two years, that fee is waived when the funds are used for a down payment on a home.
 At any time, first-time buyers can withdraw up to $10,000 from their IRA for a down payment without penalty.
 If you are married, both you and your spouse can withdraw $10,000 penalty-free.
 However, there are some restrictions and important factors to consider when breaking into your IRA, consult your financial planner or bank before making the decision.

 Many real estate deals require buyers to pay “points” to the lender.
 Points are a percentage of the loan amount.
 In cases where the loan is secured by your home and you have paid an average amount of points for your area, these fees can also be deducted from your taxes.